collapsed-stacks/atheism/questions/1565/how-should-the-us-fight-against-the-defamation-of-religions-un-resultion-voted-r.md

 - posted by: [Dajjal](https://stackexchange.com/users/-1/656-dajjal) on 2010-12-31
 - score: 0

-<p>The question has no positive answer because it is:
+The question has no positive answer because it is:
 1. an exemplar of cognitive dissonance
 2. founded on two false premises.
 Obamination's assertion of opposition to 'defamation of religions' as a legal concept is false, malicious and malignant.
 It is a beard for Obamination's domestic and foreign policy of censorship.
 Witness their co-sponsorship with Egypt of the "Freedom of Belief and Expression" resolution which substituted 'negative stereotyping' for 'defamation' .
 Examine Cass Sunstrom's "The future of Free Speech" and the earlier paper by one of Obamination's FCC appointees on 'market imbalance' in talk radio.
-[Search for my blog posts tagged or titled Unfairness Doctrine.]</p>
+[Search for my blog posts tagged or titled Unfairness Doctrine.]

-<p>The cultural norm of the OIC membership is Islam.
+The cultural norm of the OIC membership is Islam.
 Islam is not a religion, it is a Deen: way of life.
 Their way is intra-species predation.
 The religious component of Islam, which serves as a troop motivator and camouflage, is protected by its legal component, which prescribes the death penalty for any criticism of Allah, Moe, the Qur'an or Islam.
-Doubters and dissenters should open Reliance of the Traveller to Book O, Chapter 8 &amp; Chapter 9 and discover the truth for themselves. </p>
+Doubters and dissenters should open Reliance of the Traveller to Book O, Chapter 8 & Chapter 9 and discover the truth for themselves.

-<p>'Defamation', 'negative stereotyping' &amp; 'vilification' [substituted in the latest edition of the resolution] carry the same meanings.
-Islam can not be defamed because its intrinsic evil is open on the face of its canon of scripture, tradition, exegesis, jurisprudence &amp; biography.  </p>
+'Defamation', 'negative stereotyping' & 'vilification' [substituted in the latest edition of the resolution] carry the same meanings.
+Islam can not be defamed because its intrinsic evil is open on the face of its canon of scripture, tradition, exegesis, jurisprudence & biography.

-<p>The infamous resolution is a beard for a parallel process running below the radar in the name of an ad hoc cmte. of the HRC.
+The infamous resolution is a beard for a parallel process running below the radar in the name of an ad hoc cmte. of the HRC.
 The cmte.'s mission  is to code the resolution's provisions into a binding protocol to ICERD which can be enforced in the World Court.
 Few people know about that parallel track, Fewer will tell you about it and none will do anything to stop it.
-Those who are interested in the details can learn more from my compiled blog posts on the subject, linked on my web site. </p>
+Those who are interested in the details can learn more from my compiled blog posts on the subject, linked on my web site.

-<p>If you would promote democracy, liberty and free speech, you must first eliminate Islam from the world by emancipating Allah's slaves.
-'Nation Building' in which the new constitutions have the Qur'an as the basis of their law is part of the problem, not part of the solution.</p>
+If you would promote democracy, liberty and free speech, you must first eliminate Islam from the world by emancipating Allah's slaves.
+'Nation Building' in which the new constitutions have the Qur'an as the basis of their law is part of the problem, not part of the solution.